 Mac and Windows

-Once you have your bank statement file in OFX, QIF or CSV format you can import it into MoneyWiz for Mac in any of the following ways:
+Once you have your bank statement file in OFX, QFX, QIF, CSV or MT940 format you can import it into MoneyWiz for Mac or Windows in any of the following ways:

 - Double-click on your file.
 Or you can also right-click on the file name or icon and select Open with MoneyWiz.

-- Click on the File menu of MoneyWiz and select the Import option, then specify the location and the name of the file.
+- Mac only: Click on the File menu of MoneyWiz and select the Import option, then specify the location and the name of the file.

-- If MoneyWiz is open – drag & drop the file onto the MoneyWiz interface.
+- Mac only: If MoneyWiz is open – drag & drop the file onto the MoneyWiz interface.

-- Drag & drop the file on the MoneyWiz icon (if you keep it in the Dock).
+- Mac only: Drag & drop the file on the MoneyWiz icon (if you keep it in the Dock).

-Once you have your bank statement file in OFX, QIF or CSV format you can import it into MoneyWiz for iPhone if you e-mail the file to yourself or use any file sharing service (Dropbox, Google Drive, etc).
+Once you have your bank statement file in OFX, QFX, QIF, CSV or MT940 format you can import it into MoneyWiz for iOS or Android if you e-mail the file to yourself or use any file sharing service (Dropbox, Google Drive, etc).

 Locate the file within your email or file sharing app.
 Tap the Document sharing button or tap and hold on the app itself.
 You should see something like this: